fleet.pcl

 Where in the code

-• src/punix/deploy/fleet.pyread_fleet, apply_fleet (pure orchestration, no Transport).
+• src/punix/deploy/fleet.py: read_fleet, apply_fleet (pure orchestration, no Transport).